Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 \subsubsection{Ensemble statistics: Area filling and clumps intersecting one line of sight}

 In the 3D set-up each ensemble is contained in a 3D voxel having a projected surface area $\Delta s^2$ perpendicular to the line of sight between the observer and the voxel\footnote{The shape of the projected surface is arbitrary, but the volume should be spanned by the product of this surface area with the voxel depth.
 For the presented algorithm for example a cuboid or a cylinder could be used and give the same results.
-A different viewing angle to the same geometry, therefore needs a resampling of the density structure into new voxels where the $z$ axis is parallel to the line of sight.}.
-The clumps, building up the ensemble, are randomly positioned in the voxel resulting in an area filling factor $N_j/\Delta s^2$ for each mass point $j$.
+A different viewing angle to the same geometry, therefore needs a {\changedTwo re-sampling} of the density structure into new voxels where the $z$ axis is parallel to the line of sight.}.
+The clumps, building up the ensemble, are randomly positioned in the voxel resulting in a {\changed number surface density $N_j/\Delta s^2$} for each mass point $j$.

 Consider one arbitrary line of sight, perpendicular to the projected area $\Delta s^2$, through the ensemble.
-The probability distribution describing with how many randomly positioned clumps of mass $M_j$ the line of sight intersects can be described by the binomial distribution
+The probability distribution describing with how many randomly positioned clumps of mass $M_j$ the line of sight intersects {\changed is given} by the binomial distribution

 where $k_j$ is the number of clumps pierced by the line of sight, $p_j$ is the probability that the line of sight intersects with a specific clump of mass $M_j$ and $N_j$ is the total number of clumps with mass $M_j$.
 The intersection probability $p_j$ is given by $p_j=\pi R_{\rm cl, \it{j}}^2/\Delta s^2$.